 Energy consumption in South SudanThe most important figure in the energy balance of South Sudan is the total consumption of

 531.66 million kWhof electric energy per year.
 Per capita this is an average of 49 kWh.

 South Sudan can completely be self-sufficient with domestically produced energy.
 The total production of all electric energy producing facilities is 558 m kWh, also 105 percent of own requirements.
-The rest of the self-produced energy is either exported into other countries or unused.
-Along with pure consumptions the production, imports and exports play an important role.
+The rest of the domestically produced energy is either exported into other countries or unused.
+Along with pure consumption, the production, imports and exports play an important role.
 Other energy sources, such as natural gas or crude oil are also used.

 Back to overview: South Sudan

 |Production||557.66 m kWh||51.88 kWh||12,198.66 kWh|

 7.2% of the country's population (as of 2020) has access to electricity.
 In rural areas, the share was 5.6%

 In 2017 there were still 3.75 bn barrels of recoverable but not yet used crude oil reserves in the currently known deposits of South Sudan.
 Worldwide, there are still proved oil reserves totaling around 1.7 tn billion barrels.
 South Sudan therefore has a share of 0.219% and ranks 26th out of 211 countries with crude oil reserves.

 |› of which diesel + gasoline||1.78 bn t||170.18 t||7,179.51 t|

 Development of CO₂ emissions from 1990 to 2019 in million tons